AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * [Tree Data Model](../Working_with_Data/Tree_Data_Model)
 * [as tree](#as_tree), [as table](#as_table)

-**Note:** (?)
-If there is no hierarchical relationship between items in you data, there is no difference between setting it as a tree or as a table.
-In this case, technically, all items a roots.
+**(?)
+Note:** If there is no hierarchical relationship between data items, there is no difference between the tree and table structure (in this case, technically, all items a roots).
+Both parameters can be used.

 ### Hierarchy